thxmr/PaymentModule/README.md

 Now in the Terminal you want to enter the following command :

     npm install

+Test the environement by doing :

+    `npm test`

-You can now run the node with this command :
+After the test passed, you can run the node with this command :

     node .\index.js